tbessenreither/Trek_DB/README.md

 # Trek DB

-A distributed node / shard / replica based data storage system based on Ring or Consistent Hashing.
+A distributed node / replica based data storage system based on Ring or Consistent Hashing.

 Written in Typescript on deno